 Historical Evolution of Languages

 Writing systems also played a crucial role.
-The Burmese alphabet, with its 33 consonants and 12 vowels, reflects this evolution2.
+The Burmese alphabet, with its 33 consonants and 12 vowels, reflects this evolution.
 Historical documents from different eras provide insights into how language served as a form of cultural expression.

 The Role of Ethnic Groups